mbevand/ledthemfight/README.md

 # Relay Support

 When addressable LED strings are "off", displaying pure black, they still draw some power.
-So if you have them on a dedicated power supply, wire a relay in series on the LED power supply AC input, so LED Them Fight can physically turn it off.
+So if you have them on a dedicated power supply, it is a good idea to wire a relay in series on the LED power supply AC input, so that LED Them Fight can physically turn it on and off.

 Get a suitable relay that can be controlled from the Pi's 3.3V output level, and connect it to GPIO15 (pin 10) and GND (eg. pin 9).
 LED Them Fight will drive GPIO15 high—activating the relay—when the LEDs are lit.
 I like to use this [relay-enabled power strip](https://www.digital-loggers.com/iot2.html) as there is no need to work directly with high AC voltage wires.